sbuggay/csgo-sync/readme.md

 ### Syncronize configs

-This option allows you to select an account's config directory and syncronizes them across all other configs on the machine.
+This option allows you to select an account's config directory and syncronize them across all other configs on the machine.

 ```
 ?
 Please select an option Syncronize configs